frankischilling/cupidfetch/README.md

 As a beginner-friendly project, contributions from all skill levels are welcomed and appreciated.
 If you're new to programming and looking to learn, this project is an excellent opportunity to get involved and contribute.

 ## Note
 This project is a work in progress and serves as a hobby project for learning and experimentation.
-Feel free to explore, experiment, and contribute at your own pace.

 ## License
 This project is licensed under the [MIT License](link-to-license).